NativeLink

 • cpu_count: 8 (minimum; 16+ recommended for link steps)

-The deployment-examples/chromium/ directory in the source tree has the worker config Samsung uses.
+The deploy/chromium-example/ directory in the source tree has the worker config Samsung uses.

 Troubleshooting

 • All actions falling back to local.
 Likely a platform-property mismatch.
-Compare what Chromium is requesting (in the reclient log) against what your workers advertise.
+Compare what Chromium is requesting (in the siso log) against what your workers advertise.

 • Cache writes succeed, reads always miss.
 Almost always a toolchain version mismatch between the action that wrote the cache and the one trying to read.